Camino Portugués: de Redondela a Pontevedra

 What is the tipping etiquette on the Camino, and in Spain in general?

 I see this question come up regularly in Camino-related forums.
 The answers given can vary a lot depending on people’s personal experiences.
 Some will tell you they got strange looks when they tipped while some others felt their tip was welcome and appreciated.
-And I’ve even read one or two stories about bar owners chasing people in order to return their tip.

 So, should you tip or not?